caitreid/caitreid/README.md

 ### Hi there!

 My name is Cait, I'm a software engineer and designer based in NYC.

-I've worked in-house for Columbia University, The Whitney Museum of American Art & The University of Washington using Laravel, Ruby on Rails, Drupal, and Vue.js.
-I've also enjoyed building my own apps in Express.js, React, Django.
-Currently I'm a developer for Wirecutter at The New York Times.
+I'm a developer for Wirecutter at The New York Times.

 <!--
 **caitreid/caitreid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.